 |Alco||C424||32, 34, 600, 604||Ex-BRC, #604 Used For Parts||1|

 |Alco||C420||44-68 (Evens)||Ex-SAL, Ex-L&HR, Ex-LV||11|

-Perhaps most interesting for railfans is the A&M's all-Alco fleet of locomotives.
-These consist primarily of C420 models although it also rosters T6s, and RS1, an RS32, two C424s, and M420s built by the Montreal Locomotive Works.
+Perhaps most interesting for railfans was the A&M's once all-Alco fleet of locomotives.
+These consisted primarily of C420 models although it also rosters T6s, and RS1, an RS32, two C424s, and M420s built by the Montreal Locomotive Works.
+The future of this classic power, however, is in jeopardy as the railroad announced in July of 2013 that it was purchasing three new SD70ACe's from Electro-Motive, former demonstrators #1201-1203.
+Once these new units arrive the A&M plans to retire several of its Alcos.
 In any event, a trip aboard the Arkansas and Missouri Railroad is quite an experience, aside from just the great scenery.
 Riding aboard the railroad will also offer you the rare experience of actually getting to see a working freight railroad in action, something not afforded on most other excursion trains!
 For more information regarding the Arkansas and Missouri Railroad and to plan an excursion trip please click here to visit their website.